-• Support to the ministry in performing realistic coordination and M&E activities and updating HMIS status in targeted governorates in the context of enhancing its stewardship role.
+• We support the ministry in performing coordination and M&E activities and in updating the status of the Health Information System (HMIS) in targeted governorates, further enhancing its stewardship role in a precarious situation.

 • We support the ministry at central and governorate level in developing health sector plans for 2018 and introducing elements of conflict-sensitive planning.

 • We roll out interventions at central level to the peripheral level of the health system supporting the Health Development Councils (HDCs).

 • We continue our support to HDCs and local NGOs to enhance sustainability of achieved outcomes and to increase resilience of the local communities.

 The EU funded and EPOS implemented project ‘Support for Effective Stewardship of the Yemeni Health Sector’ develops capacities that enable the Ministry of Public Health and Population (MoPHP) to effectively steer its sectors and departments internally as well as to lead the subnational governance levels and development partners.